Irecê

 Irecê is a municipality in Bahia, Brazil.
 As of 2020 it had a population of 73,524 people.
-476 km by road northwest of Salvador.Located in the northern region of Chapada Diamantina.
+476 km by road northwest of Salvador.
+Located in the northern region of Chapada Diamantina.
 It is an agricultural town known for growing black beans and being a wine-producing region.

+History

+Irecê was discovered on 21 February 1807, and became municipality on 2 August 1926.

+Climate

+Irecê is classified as hot semi-arid climate (Köppen climate classification: BSh), the average temperature on summer is 30°C, on winter is warm, the temperature reaches to 16°C.

 Notable landmarks

 It is the home of the "Academia Ireceense de Letras e Artes."
 It was also the site the Universal Church of the Kingdom of God chose for an industrial kibbutz.